Digi4Docs/digi4docs/README.md

 ### Run the application
 1. Install a local database
-2. Setup the database information in `src/main/resources/application.properties`
+2. Setup the database information in `src/main/resources/application.properties` (or create a application-dev.properties file)
 3. Run spring boot in terminal: `./mvnw spring-boot:run`
    * Database will be automatically setup on first run
 4. Add config entries to database table `config` for: